 Fast-forward to a few months later when we begin solving equations…

 The students not only have to understand operation words like sum, less than, and times, but they also have to understand the contextual implications of math words like “per,” “for every,” “initial fee,” etc. So we do a few days of practice with UPSC (to be explained in about 2 seconds…), and then I lead students through a new type of word sort.

 This time they each complete their own cut and paste with the old (read: operation) words AND the new (read: context) words combined.
 I *love* this activity because one can argue that words like “half” might be classified as division or multiplication … or even as subtraction if you know the exact number of items you started with.
 Our awesome conversations lead to more complex thinking and help students to begin embracing the ambiguity of word problems.

-You can find the link to this card sort on TPT HERE. (*side note: I’ll be adding the links as I upload these materials to TPT)
+Update 5/13/20: You can find the link to both a paper and a digital version of this card sort on TPT HERE.

 And now… what you’ve been waiting for…

 HOW I TORTURE MY STUDENTS WITH WORD PROBLEMS (AKA UPSC): A FASCINATING EXPOSE BY MISS ELSIE

 Starting Point: Have a student read the question aloud – preferably one whose name appears in the problem….

 U – UNDERSTAND.
 This is a 2-part question: